Muhammad: Origins of Islam:

 Pre-Islamic Religion on the Arabian Peninsula

 The peoples of Arabia were predominately polytheistic, and Mecca was the place of their most important sanctuary, the Ka’ba.
 Its ancient origins are unknown but, since all accessible deities were represented there, it was a place of annual pilgrimage for all tribes.
 At one time there were said to have been as many as three hundred and sixty idols in and around the Ka’ba.
-This, too, was under the control of the Quraysh, who wisely established a non-violent zone that was Haram (sacred, forbidden), radiating for twenty miles around the sanctuary, and made Mecca a place where any tribe could enter without fear and where they were free to practice both religion and commerce.
+This, too, was under the control of the Quraysh, who wisely established a non-violent zone that was haram (sacred, forbidden), radiating for twenty miles around the sanctuary, and made Mecca a place where any tribe could enter without fear and where they were free to practice both religion and commerce.

 Photo of the Ka’ba in 1910